Innovation Lab

 CMN NAVAL > Innovation Lab

-The search for speed through the development of new hulls and lightweight structures, the integration of increasingly complex combat systems, and the reduction of radar equivalent surfaces have long been at the heart of our research programmes in the military field.
+The search for speed through developing new hulls and lightweight structures, integrating increasingly complex combat systems, and reducing radar equivalent surfaces have long been at the heart of our research programs in the military field.

 Marine Renewable Energy